snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ### 1. Map columns containing access permissions information

 Choose the various access control (ACL) columns that specify the access control mechanism.
 Select the column name you specified in the full crawl SQL query.
-Note that ‘deny’ takes precedence over ‘allow’ permissions.
+Note that "deny" takes precedence over "allow" permissions.

 Each of the ACL columns is expected to be a multi-valued column.
 These multiple ID values can be separated by separators such as semicolon (;), comma (,), and so on.
 You need to specify this separator in the **value separator** field.